-Generally, a foreign person can benefit from self-financing their investments in the U.S. real estate.
+Generally, a foreign person can benefit from self-financing their investments in U.S. real estate.

 If the transaction is properly structured, the debt can also produce an interest income to the client that would be free from U.S. income taxes or withholdings.

-Any leveraged ownership structures require extensive planning and involves several complex tax provisions dealing with portfolio interest exemption and income stripping rules.
+Any leveraged ownership structures require extensive planning and involve several complex tax provisions dealing with portfolio interest exemption and income stripping rules.